-Mineiro were beaten 2-0 in the first leg of the final in Paraguay but turned things around in the return as goals from Jo and Leonardo Silva levelled the tie before the Brazilians ultimately triumphed on penalties.
+Mineiro was beaten 2-0 in the first leg of the final in Paraguay but turned things around in the return leg, as goals from Jo and Leonardo Silva leveled the tie before the Brazilians ultimately triumphed on penalties.

 Wednesday's victory saw Ronaldinho join an elite group consisting of Cafu, Roque Junior, Dida, Carlos Tevez, Walter Samuel and Pablo Sorin to have lifted both the Champions League and Copa Libertadores trophies.